1GN1tE/Downloader/README.md

 # Downloader
+A simple video downloader.
-A simple youtube downloader which supports video of all resoltions and audio also.
+- Supports youtube videos of all resoltuions.
+- Supports reddit videos with sound
 ## To-Do
-- Add support for other sites like Facebook
+- Add support for Facebook